Parsoa/SVDSS/README.md

 ## Dependencies

-C++11-compliant compiler (GCC 8.2 or newer).
-The following libraries are need to build and run SVDSS, all are included as submodules:
+The following libraries are need to build and run SVDSS, all are included as submodules.
+A C++11-compliant compiler (GCC 8.2 or newer) is required for building the dependencies:

 * [htslib](https://github.com/samtools/htslib) built with [libdeflate](https://github.com/ebiggers/libdeflate) for BAM processing.
 * [ksw2](https://github.com/lh3/ksw2) for FASTA and FASTQ processing.
 * [ropebwt2](https://github.com/lh3/ropebwt2) for FMD index creation and querying.
 * [abPOA](https://github.com/yangao07/abPOA) for POA computation.
 * [parasail](https://github.com/jeffdaily/parasail) for local alignment of POA consensus.
-* [rapidfuzz] (https://github.com/maxbachmann/rapidfuzz-cpp) for string similarity computation.
+* [rapidfuzz](https://github.com/maxbachmann/rapidfuzz-cpp) for string similarity computation.
-* [interval-tree] (https://github.com/5cript/interval-tree) for variant overlap detection and clustering.
+* [interval-tree](https://github.com/5cript/interval-tree) for variant overlap detection and clustering.

 All libraries are included as submodules in the repository.
-Note that SVDSS requires `htslib` built with `libdeflate` for performance reasons, so you still need to build the local version even if you have it installed globally.
+Note that SVDSS requires `htslib` built with `libdeflate` for performance reasons, so you still need to build the local version if your system-wide installation wasn't built with `libdeflate`.
 We refer to the Makefile for additional details about building dependencies.

 SVSS was developed from [PingPong](https://github.com/Parsoa/PingPong) and this repository includes complete commit history from PingPong.
 You can still access PingPong's original implementation in the state it was